-“AdvaMed commends the House for voting to make permanent the research and development tax credit, which will encourage R&D work here in America.
-R&D is the lifeblood for innovation and a critical element to growth and maintaining America’s leadership in the medtech sector.
+“AdvaMed continues to support additional efforts to make the research and development tax credit permanent and establish R&D partnerships under the tax code.
+These proposals will encourage R&D here in America.
+R&D is a critical element of industry leadership and growth in the medtech sector.

 “The study demonstrates that CMS’s coverage of medical interventions through national coverage determinations since 1999 has become more restrictive.
 Chambers, et al., found that medical interventions in the most recent time period analyzed were 20 times less likely to receive a positive national coverage determination compared to 10 years ago."

 Andrew Fish, executive director of AdvaMedDx, issued a statement today in response to President Barack Obama’s newly announced Precision Medicine Initiative.